Product demo video generator for SaaS brands | HeyGen

 HeyGen combines automated scene building, realistic narration, and batch generation to replace slow shoots with an efficient text-to-video workflow.
 Get consistent, on-brand product videos that convert across channels.

-Paste a URL, upload photos, or enter a short script, and HeyGen builds a complete product video in minutes, saving days of production work and agency costs with its video editor capabilities.
+Paste a URL, upload photos, or enter a short script, and HeyGen builds a complete product video in minutes, saving days of production work and agency fees with its video editor capabilities.

-HeyGen handles lighting, camera moves, b-roll, and audio mixing automatically so your videos look polished and ready to broadcast, without needing a physical shoot.
+HeyGen composes lighting, camera moves, b-roll, and audio mixing automatically so videos look polished and ready for broadcast without a physical shoot.

-Create dozens of ad and demo variants, translate scripts with the video translator, and generate localised voiceovers to test messaging across markets quickly.
+Create dozens of ad and demo variants, translate scripts with the video translator, and generate localized voiceovers to test messaging across markets quickly.

 Link to video creation from product pages